You want a tent that you can set up instantly when you arrive at camp. That’s why you’re reading our best instant tents review!

 The first test for an instant tent is how quickly and easily it can be set up.
 This is the key function of an instant tent.

 The CORE 9-Person Instant Cabin Tent is very simple to set up and can be comfortably done within three minutes by two adults – potentially under 60 seconds according to CORE, although this might take some practice.

 Camping doesn’t get much easier than that.
-This is great for inexperienced campers who want to pitch their tent with as little drama as possible.
+This is great for inexperienced campers who want to pitch their instant tent with as little drama as possible.

-They can also be a good option for families to consider, particularly single-parent families who are looking for an easier set-up.
+Instant tents can also be a good option for families to consider, particularly single-parent families who are looking for an easier set-up.

 The concern we have is how vulnerable the materials of the tent are to the rough set up and break down of pop-up tents.